agentmorris/usgs-geese/README.md

 The "--no_use_symlinks" argument tells the script not to attempt symlink creation; currently this results in more temporary disk space usage.
 Typically this is useful on Windows machines where you don't have admin privileges.

+You can see a full list of options by running:

+`python run-izembek-model.py --help`

 If you have a GPU, and it's being utilized correctly, near the beginning of the output, you should see:

 `GPU available: True`